Certified Clinical Hemodialysis Technician® (CCHT®)

 When seeking recertification by examination, all requirements for recertifying must be met with the exception of the submission of continuing education.
-Testing must be completed before the certification expiration date.
-An examination application and fee must be submitted by the deadline (eight weeks prior to the examination date).
+Testing must be completed at a computer-based testing center or approved testing site before the certification expiration date to avoid a lapse in certification.
 Applicants who choose the recertification by examination option will be notified of their scores by C-NET, the testing center, or immediately upon completion of a computer-based exam.

 All of the following eligibility requirements must be met:

 - The certificant must be a current Certified Clinical Hemodialysis Technician (CCHT).

 - The certificant must have at least 3,000 hours of work experience as a dialysis technician during within the three (3) years of the current certification period.

 - Unless recertifiying by examination, the certificant must have acquired 30 contact hours of continuing education credit relevant to the dialysis technician scope of practice in caring for patients who require dialysis in the three (3) years of the current certification period.
 Any contact hours claimed must be in compliance with the requirements stated in Recertification Options.

 Recertification application fees are non-refundable.
 Periodically fees are re-evaluated and adjustments may be made.
 Only NNCC Commissioners can authorize fee changes.

 |Exam Application Processing Fee (Non-refundable, included in exam fee)||

 |Incomplete Application Fee||